abstracter-io/atomic-release/README.md

 Find out more by reading the [docs](docs)

-> 💡 &nbsp; Fun fact: This library is released using GithubNpmPackageStrategy.
+> 💡 &nbsp; Fun fact: This library is released using githubNpmPackageStrategy.
 [See example](scripts/atomic-release.js)

 ## Install